Kop3sh/e-commerce/README.md

 - [ ] Adding nginx configuration and supervisor is a plus.
 - [ ] deploying the task on the server is a plus.
 - [ ] Using docker and docker-compose with your application is also a plus.

+### Project Design (mostly assumptions)
+- Used Token Authentication (Storing it in the db, less scalable but simpler to implement)